Buyaki01/employees-auth-api/README.md

     cd employees-auth-api
     ```

-3. Create a .env file: Add MONGO_URL from the MongoDB, Add the ACCESS_TOKEN_SECRET and the REFRESH_TOKEN_SECRET
+3. Create a .env file:
+   * Add DATABASE_URI from your MongoDB,
+   * Add your ACCESS_TOKEN_SECRET and your REFRESH_TOKEN_SECRET

-4. Install dependencies using:
+5. Install dependencies using:
     ```bash
     npm install
     ```

-5. Start the app using:
+6. Start the app using:
     ```bash
-    node server.js
+    node server
     ```

 ## Author